hanscappelle/optitrip-ev-android/README.md

 ## About the App

 This app calculates the optimal ride speed for EV given known consumption vales.
-Based on OPTITRIP EV v1.4 spreadsheet created by Stephane Melan�on aka DOCTORBASS 2018
+Based on OPTITRIP EV v1.4 spreadsheet created by Stephane Melançon aka DOCTORBASS 2018

 ![Play store art for this App](https://i.ibb.co/f25dYPQ/functieafbeelding.jpg)